Apina-32/FaceitFinder-Enhancer/README.md

 There are some not so optimal practices used due to the nature of this script and due to the original sites implementation.

 ### Features
-- Adds matchmaking and esportal ranks to faceitfinder.com.
-Uses csgostats.gg or convars.com for getting the matchmaking rank and other data for players.
+- Adds matchmaking ranks for players
+- Shows matchmaking wins for players
+- Shows actual playtime for players
-- Latest faceit match is acquired from faceit api.
+- Shows latest faceit match acquired from faceit api
-- Esportal rank is acquired from Esportal api.
+- Show esportal rank acquired from Esportal api

 The script also adds some QOL improvements to the site.